rjosih/spotify-search/README.md

 ## Process

 * Log in to the application with your Spotify credentials.
+* A token sets in localstorage as verifier.
 * You are redirected to /search
-* Search for a song, album, artist etc.
+* Search for a song, album, artist etc --> makes an api call with the verified token
-Results are listed as albums.
+* Results are listed as albums.
 But you can choose artists and lists as well.

 ## Techniques
 ### Front-end